 Management (e.g.: prioritization, trade-off analysis, psychology, etc.).

-While the following is not exhaustive, it does represent some of the key roles:
+While the following is not exhaustive, the Enterprise Architect will be involved in programs with the following roles:

 The Architect for cross-program, and cross-project Architecture strategies, opportunities, and problem resolution

 The consultant in business process analysis and design, and service delivery, particularly with respect to the use of information, and trends and directions

 The Project “Auditor” to ensure conformance and compliance of projects and programs with Architect guidelines.
 Essentially the “voice of the customer” during development activities.

 The Successful Enterprise Architect Will Have Many Responsibilities